splunk/public-o11y-docs/_includes/admin/roles_data_configuration.rst

   * - :strong:`Create APM MetricSets`
     - Yes
     - No
-    - No
-    - No

   * - :strong:`View Business Workflow`
-    - Yes
-    - Yes
     - Yes
     - Yes

 ..
   Check the following